Mallick17/AWS-ECS/README.md

 ### 2. Deploy New Revision (Green)

 - You update the ECS service, choosing the new task definition revision and deployment type “Blue/Green.”
-- ECS provisions green tasks, registers them with the green target group[1][6].
+- ECS provisions green tasks, registers them with the green target group.

 ### 3. (Optional) Test Routing

-- If you’ve configured test rules (matching a header or path), requests with those criteria are routed to green[1][6].
+- If you’ve configured test rules (matching a header or path), requests with those criteria are routed to green.
 - All normal traffic stays on blue.

 ### 4. Health Checks & Validation